ibm-cloud-docs/containers/ts-network-nhc004.md

     ```
     {: pre}

-4. If your cluster is using custom DNS configurations (e.g., modified CoreDNS settings), inspect the config.
+4. If your cluster is using custom DNS configurations (such as, modified CoreDNS settings), inspect the config.

     ```sh
     kubectl get configmap coredns -n kube-system -o yaml